nollstead/Green-Bean/examples/ADC/README.md

 #### Via the debugger

-While inspecting variables via the USB is fine, and likely very familiar with anyone coming from an Aruidno background using Serial.println, we're in the STM32 world now and there are better ways.
+While inspecting variables via the USB is fine, and likely very familiar to anyone coming from an Aruidno background using Serial.println, we're in the STM32 world now and there are better ways.
 Let's see how we can inspect variables using the debugger

 - Upload and run your code using Run->Debug (instead of Run->Run)
 - When the debugger stops on the first line (typically HAL_Init()) press F8 to allow it to resume.
 You should see the blue light flashing, indicating that the code is running and the ADC is working.